Show by Label

 After I replaced the 7474 with the 4046, I ran a test to find the optimum TC for the OCXO.

-A dedicated GPSDO for the Counter
+A dedicated mini-GPSDO for the Counter

 The next step was to design a dedicated minimum GPSDO board that will be specifically designed for this reciprocal counter use.
 It is also time to put everything in an enclosure to reduce the temperature/draf effects.
-It may also help to pre-heat the inside of the enclosure to get a faster stabilization after a cold start.
-We'll see...

 This is really a minimum GPSDO circuit based on the Lars Walenius design with some of my own and other contributor enhancements.
-This is a simplified combination of the other two boards that I used to experiment with.
+This is also a simplified combination of the other two boards that I used to experiment with obove.
 The idea is that this design can be used as the external clock for any counter.
 All it needs is a 1PPS input from a GPS system.
 I have used THT components just because I have them in stock.
 If a smaller size board is required, you can easily change the components to all SMD.

-The board needs two power inputs, an 8V-100mA for the Ardjuino Nano, and a 5V-700mA for the OCXO.
+The board needs two power inputs, an 8V-100mA for the Arduino Nano, and a 5V-800mA for the OCXO.
 The 8V supply goes straight to the Nano, and I let it use it's own 5V regulator to supply the Nano board.
-The 8V is also used with a separate 5V regulator, to supply the other components with power and create some power and noise separation.
-I decided to eliminate the 4V reference chip, for this purpose, it is not really needed.
+The 8V is also used with a separate 5V regulator, to supply the other components with power to create some power and noise separation.
+I decided to eliminate the 4.096V reference chip, for this purpose, it is not really needed.
 We'll see.

 Here are the board layouts (taken from the KiCad 3D viewer):